runtimeverification/evm-semantics/README.md

 ### K Backends

-There are three backends of K available, the OCAML backend for concrete execution, the Java backend for symbolic reasoning and proofs, and the experimental Haskell backend for developers.
+There are four backends of K available, the OCAML and (experimental) LLVM backends for concrete execution, and the Java and (experimental) Haskell backends for symbolic reasoning and proofs.
-This repository generates the build-products for both backends in `.build/java/` and `.build/ocaml/`.
+This repository generates the build-products for both non-experimental backends in `.build/java/` and `.build/ocaml/`.

 ### System Dependencies